unicrons/github-actions-playground/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- GitHub account with Actions enabled
+- GitHub Account to fork the repository
 - Basic knowledge of CI/CD concepts
-- Understanding of Docker and containers
-- Familiarity with cloud infrastructure concepts
+- Familiarity with containers and cloud infrastructure concepts

 > [!TIP]
 > While this workshop uses GitHub Actions, most of the skills and best practices you learn can be applied to any CI/CD platform.